sbose23/AgendaToday/README.md

 # AgendaToday
 This web app provides a very simple to-do list anyone can use on the go.
+This app has a model-view-controller architecutral pattern with Spring MVC.
+The view layer is supported by the Thymeleaf template engine.

 # Main Features
 1. User Sign Up
 2. User Login
 3. User Task Page (Add, Delete, Edit Task)
+4. REST API (not completed yet)

 # Database Schema
 The schema is set up with two tables: